spliq/spl/doc/patterns/what-is-l0-meta-pattern.md

 Version: 2.3
 Owner: SPLiQ team
 License: Apache 2.0
-Status: Public explainer (publishable)
+Status: Public documentation
 Audience: Developers, architects, and anyone wanting to understand SPL's foundation

 ---

 ## Executive Summary

-The Meta-Pattern is the self-describing foundation of SPL—the L0 layer that defines the structure ALL patterns must follow.
+The Meta-Pattern is the self-describing foundation of SPL - the L0 layer that defines the structure ALL patterns must follow.
 It's a pattern that describes what patterns are, making SPL self-consistent and verifiable from the ground up.

 ---

 ## Definition

-The **Meta-Pattern** is Layer 0 (L0) of SPL—the foundational specification that:
+The **Meta-Pattern** is Layer 0 (L0) of SPL - the foundational specification that:

 1. **Defines what a pattern is** - The schema all patterns must follow
 2. **Describes itself** - It's a pattern that follows its own rules (self-describing)